SEASON PLAY REQUIREMENTS

 CLUB COMPETITIVE DIVISION QUALIFICATION

-If a club team that already received a bid to USQ Cup 2026 is attending another national qualifier and that team places high enough to earn a bid, the additional bid they would have earned becomes an at-large bid.
-It does not go to the next highest-placing team at that event.
+If a club team that already received a bid to the 2027 USQ Cup is attending another national qualifier and that team places high enough to earn a bid, the additional bid they would have earned becomes an unassigned at-large bid.
+At-large bids will be assigned based on the USQ Standings as of 11:59 PM ET on Sunday, March 21, 2027.
 If a club qualifier does not have the minimum number of teams to compete, USQ will discuss alternative opportunities.

 CLUB OPEN DIVISION QUALIFICATION